MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-The notion that current sheets will spontaneously form in a turbulent MHD fluid is not new \citep{matthaeus86,politano89} and the phenomenology of these structures has been studied (numerically) quite extensively, most notably, over the last decade, by \citet{servidio09,servidio10,servidio11rev,servidio11} in 2D and by \citet{zhdankin13,zhdankin14,zhdankin15,zhdankin16} in 3D (see also \citealt{wan14}), while solar-wind measurements \citep{retino07,sundkvist07,osman14,greco16} provided motivation and, perhaps, vindication.
-However, theoretical discussion of these results appeared to focus on the association between current sheets in MHD turbulence and its intermittent nature, identifying spontaneously forming current sheets as the archetypal intermittent events---and effectively segregating this topic from the traditional questions about the turbulence spectrum and the ``typical'' structures believed to be responsible for it, viz., Alfv\'enic perturbations, aligned or otherwise.\footnote{In the minds of some current-sheet enthusiasts, the distinction between the sheets (``structures'') and critically balanced Alfv\'enic perturbations (``waves'') has become a dichotomy between two allegedly incompatible conceptions of how energy is dissipated in MHD turbulence (based on the incorrect interpretation of the CB theory as requiring turbulence to be an ensemble of random-phased Alfv\'en waves, similar to WT).
-No such dichotomy, of course, exists: while Alfv\'enic perturbations retain certain properties associated with the linear-wave response, their turbulence is strong (\secref{sec:CB}) and the tendency to form sheets dynamic (\secref{sec:DA}).
-In the recent literature, the most systematic discussion of the ``waves vs.\ structures'' issue can be found in \citet{groselj19} (although their focus is on the kinetic, rather than MHD, range of scales).}
+The notion that current sheets will spontaneously form in a turbulent MHD fluid is not new \citep{matthaeus86,politano89} and the phenomenology of these structures has been studied (numerically) quite extensively, e.g., by \citet{servidio09,servidio10,servidio11rev,servidio11} in 2D and by \citet{zhdankin13,zhdankin14,zhdankin15,zhdankin16} in 3D (see also \citealt{wan14}), while solar-wind measurements \citep[e.g.,][]{retino07,sundkvist07,osman14,greco16} provided motivation and, perhaps, vindication.
+However, theoretical discussion of these results appeared to focus on the association between current sheets in MHD turbulence and its intermittent nature, identifying spontaneously forming current sheets as the archetypal intermittent events---and effectively segregating this topic from the traditional questions about the energy spectrum and the ``typical'' structures believed to be responsible for it, viz., Alfv\'enic perturbations, aligned or otherwise.